kdflint/alliance-ship/docs/install.md

 Vagrant is a command line utility for managing the lifecycle of virtual machines.
 The Vagrant installation will 1) create a directory named /vagrant that contains the Vagrant binaries, and 2) create a directory named /.vagrant.d that contains yet-to-be-created user data.
 For example, every Vagrant "box" you create will be stored in /.vagrant.d along with it's state, etc.

-Confirm this step is successful by executing this command at your command line.
+Confirm this step is successful by executing this command at your command line: `vagrant --version`

-`
-vagrant --version
-`

-You should get a response something like
+You should get a response something like `Vagrant 1.8.3`

-`
-Vagrant 1.8.3
-`

 ### 2) Install VirtualBox